simonczerwinski/xstate-robot-project/README.md

 ## Future goals I plan

+- **New UI and controlls**: Add keyboard handlers.
+E.g. Keyboard arrow controlls to move the robot around.
+New text prompts with words instead of letters.

 - **State management**: Add more state managements and move some functions to separate files

 - **Login**: Add a login system.